corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 - app
 - upgrade
 - notes
-title: Upgrade a CorDapp to a newer platform version
+title: Upgrading a CorDapp to a newer platform version
 weight: 30
 ---

-# Upgrade a CorDapp to a newer platform version
+# Upgrading a CorDapp to a newer platform version

 {{< warning >}}
 Corda Enterprise 4.8 fixes a security vulnerability in the JPA notary.
 Before upgrading to Corda Enterprise 4.8, read the guidance on [upgrading your notary service](notary/upgrading-the-ha-notary-service.md).